-The United States-Israel Educational Foundation (USIEF) plans to award approximately four English Teaching Assistant Fellowships to students 2019/2020 (October 2019-June 2020).
+The United States-Israel Educational Foundation (USIEF) plans to award approximately six English Teaching Assistant Fellowships to students 2020/2021 (October 2020-June 2021).

 Preference will be given to applicants who hold a degree in English literature, TEFL/linguistics, American studies or education.